Salmon Tataki Recipe

 - Add a few drops of hot pepper oil or a pinch of Espelette pepper to the marinade.

-- Serve with seaweed salad, vinegared rice or mashed avocado for a balanced meal.
+- Serve with aseaweeds salad, vinegared rice, or mashed avocado for a balanced meal.

 Origin and history of tataki